 ADP (Access Data Projects) was a method of connecting to a SQL Server database.
-There have been no improvements to ADP since Access 2003.
-It is easier to link to a SQL Server database, and use ADO for data handling.
+The ADP file type is now obsolete.
+It is easier to link to a SQL Server database – and use ADO (or ADO.Net) for data handling.

 This record locking file is automatically created when an .accdb file is opened.
 It ensures that there is no data corruption when two users change data in the same record.
 When all users have exited Access, the file is automatically deleted.

-These files are Add-Ins or Libraries.
-They can be linked to Access using the Add-In Manager.
+This file is an Add-In or Library.
+It can be linked to Access using the Add-In Manager.